 To use, you must first dissolve the yeast with some warm water before adding it to the dough.

 Note: The granules of traditional dry yeast can be ground into powder using a blender, and then added to the dough without previous dissolution.

 Recently, the use of instant dry yeast was popularized, which does not require prior dilution and wakes up immediately upon receiving water.
 It is used in home bread machines.
 It comes in very small granules and in a light brown colour.
 Instant dry yeast can be added, undissolved, to the other ingredients before kneading.

 For reasons of practicality, this is the yeast that I always use.
 It comes in airtight vacuum sealed packages of one to two pounds.
-I always have some empty and clean small glass jars with screw cap to put all the yeast in them.
+I always have some empty and clean small glass jars with a screw cap to put all the yeast in them.
 I shut them tight and keep them in a cool dark place.
 I only put one in the refrigerator for everyday use.
 I always take care not to leave the bottle open unnecessarily.
-I close it tightly as soon as I took the yeast I need and return it to the refrigerator.
+I close it tightly as soon as I take the yeast I need and return it to the refrigerator.

-Indeed, but since the bottle is open frequently,the yeast often runs the risk of becoming dehydrated.
+Indeed, but since the bottle is open frequently, the yeast often runs the risk of becoming dehydrated.
 The cold prevents the yeast from dehydrating.
 When it is exposed to air instead of losing moisture condenses humidity of the air.

-Except for long process breads, the amount usually recommended is one tablespoon per kg flour, approximately 2% of the total flour.
+Except for long process bread, the amount usually recommended is one tablespoon per kg flour, approximately 2% of the total flour.
 This amount varies considerably with the room’s temperature.
 If it is hot, this amount can be halved.